Finding and counting vertex-colored subtrees: Introduction

-Not surprisingly, \GM is $\np$-hard, even if $G$ is a bipartite graph with maximum degree 4 and $M$ is built over two colors only \cite{Fellows:Fertin:Hermelin:Vialette:ICALP:2007}.
-The problem is still $\np$-hard if $G$ is a tree, but in this case it can be solved in $\bigo(n^{2c+2})$ time, where $c$ is the number of distinct colors in $M$, while being $\wone$-hard for the parameter $c$ \cite{Fellows:Fertin:Hermelin:Vialette:ICALP:2007}.
-The difficulty of this problem is counterbalanced by its fixed-parameter tractability when the parameter is $k$, the size of the solution \cite{Lacroix:Fernandes:Sagot:TCBB:2006,Fellows:Fertin:Hermelin:Vialette:ICALP:2007,Betzler:Fellows:Komusiewicz:Niedermeier:CPM:2008}.
-The currently fastest FPT algorithms for the problem run in $\bigos(2^k)$ time for the colorful case, $\bigos(4.32^k)$ time for the multiset case, and use exponential space \footnote{We use the notations $\bigos$ and $\bigot$ to suppress polynomial and polylogarithmic factors, respectively.}.
+Not surprisingly, $\GM$ is $\np$-hard, even if $G$ is a bipartite graph with maximum degree 4 and $M$ is built over two colors only \cite{Fellows:Fertin:Hermelin:Vialette:ICALP:2007}.
+The problem is still $\np$-hard if $G$ is a tree of diameter four and $M$ is a set \cite{Ambalath:IPEC:2010}.
+However, for general trees and multiset motifs, it can be solved in $\bigo(n^{2c+2})$ time, where $c$ is the number of distinct colors in $M$, while being $\wone$-hard for the parameter $c$ \cite{Fellows:Fertin:Hermelin:Vialette:ICALP:2007}.
+The difficulty of the problem is counterbalanced by its fixed-parameter tractability when the parameter is $k$, the size of the solution \cite{Lacroix:Fernandes:Sagot:TCBB:2006,Fellows:Fertin:Hermelin:Vialette:ICALP:2007,Betzler:Fellows:Komusiewicz:Niedermeier:CPM:2008}.
+The currently fastest FPT algorithms for the problem run in $\bigos(2^k)$ time for the colorful case, $\bigos(4.32^k)$ time for the multiset case, and use exponential space.
+Throughout the paper, we use the notations $\bigos$ and $\bigot$ to suppress polynomial and polylogarithmic factors, respectively.
+In addition to these results, it was shown in~\cite{Ambalath:IPEC:2010} that the problem is unlikely to admit polynomial kernels, even on restricted classes of graphs.

 Our contribution is twofold.
-First, we consider in Section \ref{sec:fpt} the \emph{decision} versions of the \GM problem, as well as some variants: we obtain improved FPT algorithms for these problems, by using the algebraic framework of \emph{multilinear detection} for arithmetic circuits \cite{Koutis:icalp:2008,Koutis:Williams:ICALP:2009}, presented in the next section.
-Second, we investigate in Section \ref{sec:counting} the \emph{counting} versions of the \GM problem: instead of deciding if a motif appears in the graph, we now want to count the occurrences of this motif.
+First, we consider in Section \ref{sec:fpt} the \emph{decision} versions of the $\GM$ problem, as well as some variants: we obtain improved FPT algorithms for these problems, by using the algebraic framework of \emph{multilinear detection} for arithmetic circuits \cite{Koutis:icalp:2008,Koutis:Williams:ICALP:2009}, presented in the next section.
+Second, we investigate in Section \ref{sec:counting} the \emph{counting} versions of the $\GM$ problem: instead of deciding if a motif appears in the graph, we now want to count the occurrences of this motif.
 This allows to assess if a motif is over- or under- represented in the network, by comparing the actual count of the motif to its expected count under a null hypothesis \cite{SLS09}.
 We show that the counting problem is FPT in the colorful case, but becomes $\swone$-hard for the multiset case with two colors.
 We refer the reader to \cite{Flum:Grohe:2006,Flum:Grohe:SIAM:2004} for definitions related to parameterized counting classes.